CaptainBlast/Snake_Game/README.md

 # Snake_Game
-Sime snake game using Ncurses.
+Simpe snake game using Ncurses.

 You may do anyhting with this.
 Under MIT License meaning no restrictions.